020 7224 4560

-Dr Brookes founded The Harley Street ENT Clinic in 2004 with Dr Natalie Brookes, his wife and Consultant Rhinologist and ENT Surgeon at The Royal Free Hospital.
+Dr Brookes founded The Harley Street ENT Clinic in 2004 with Dr Natalie Brookes, his wife and Consultant Rhinologist and ENT Surgeon.
 He resigned from the National Health Service in 2010 and is now a fully private ENT specialist, but continues an NHS Neurolaryngology Clinic, for the optimum management of patients with neurological voice disorders which he pioneered in 1988.

 MB ChB – Sheffield University Medical School, 1974

 FRCS Otolaryngology – Fellow of the Royal College of Surgeons of England, 1979